xavierchia/xavierchia.github.io/_posts/2022-09-19-reminders.md

 ---
-title: A few reminders to myself (keep going, listen only to the market, it's okay to quit and pivot)
+title: A few reminders to myself (keep going, listen only to the market, it's okay to quit and pivot, ...)
 published: true
 layout: post
 permalink: reminders